-This step is required only if the user intends to use the watchdog timer.
+This step is required only if the user intends to use it.
 Watchdog timer control resides in the 0x0200 register address space.
 The watchdog timer is disabled by default.

-7. Program the DAC full-scale current (optional).
+Program the DAC Full-Scale Current (Optional)

 This step is required only if the user intends to use a full-scale current setting other than the default value.
 DAC full-scale current control resides in the 0x0200 register address space.